 GLOBAL MARKETS-Stocks rally on virus vaccine hopes, dollar gains

-The dollar gained and a gauge of global equity markets surged for a third day as expectations of more central bank stimulus and media reports that suggest scientists are closing in on a vaccine for the deadly coronavirus boosted sentiment.
+The dollar gained and a gauge of global equity markets surged for a third day on Wednesday as expectations of more central bank stimulus and reports suggesting scientists were closing in on a vaccine for the deadly coronavirus boosted sentiment.

 The Institute for Supply Management (ISM) said its non-manufacturing activity index increased to a reading of 55.5 in January, the highest level since August.
 Data for December was revised slightly down to show the index at a reading of 54.9 instead of the previously reported 55.0.
 Readings above 50 indicate economic expansion.